 Scholarships and grants are gifts to you that go directly onto your PLU student account.
 Unlike loans, you don’t have to pay these funds back.
-Outside scholarships from non-PLU sources are added to your account, and depending on your financial aid package, your need-based financial aid may be reduced by a like amount (beginning with work study and student loans).
-PLU endowed scholarships will replace the amount of your other PLU support (like Q-Club and Academic Scholarships), dollar for dollar.
+Outside scholarships from non-PLU sources are added to your account, and depending on your financial aid package, your need-based financial aid MAY be reduced by a like amount (beginning with work study and student loans) per federal regulations.
+PLU endowed scholarships may be used to replace the amount of your other PLU support (like Q-Club and Academic Scholarships), dollar for dollar.
 Eligibility for all PLU funded scholarships and grants require full time enrollment (12-17 credits per semester).

 Types of “Gift Aid”

-- Merit-Based Awards – Scholarships awarded to recognize academic achievement and leadership.
+- Merit-Based Awards – Scholarships awarded to recognize academic or artistic achievement and leadership.
 These awards are not based on financial need.
+As an NCAA DIII school, PLU does not take into consideration athletic participation, performance or leadership in the awarding of any of its scholarships.
 Students at PLU have had a successful history of being selected for national scholarships and fellowships.
 For a list and link to these awards, see Scholarships and Fellowships on the Office of the Provost website.

 - Need-Based Awards – Scholarships and grants from PLU as well as state and federal sources.
 These awards, which do not have to be repaid, are based on financial need and academic ability.

 - Grants – Some grants are awarded to students for reasons that are independent of the student’s merit or need.

 - Restricted Awards – Scholarships that are made available to PLU students through the generous contributions of donors and friends of Pacific Lutheran University.
 These scholarships are awarded by the PLU Financial Aid Office or designated departments.
 There is no separate application process associated with the awarding of these awards unless indicated otherwise.